 (g) World Bets

 This is sometimes called the Whirl Bet.
 This is a combo that allows you to bet on Any Seven and Horn bets, bringing your total individual bets to 5.
 As such, your bet can be wagered in multiples of $5, which is quite like the Horn High bets.

 If a 7 is rolled by the shooter, for instance, then Any Seven bet wins and the other 4 Horn bets lose.
 Any Seven bet pays at 4 to 1, while Horn bet pays as shown above.

 When you wager on a hard number, you bet that it will be rolled as a double.
 A hard 6, for instance, is a double of 3.
 So if 6 is rolled as a double of 3, it’s said to have been rolled the hard way.

 Hardways bets are very straightforward, and winning the bet depends on the hard double being hit before a 7.
 That means that you can wager on a hard 10, a hard 8, a hard 6, and a hard 4.
 The payout depends on the hard number you have wagered on.
 Hard numbers 8 or 6 pay better at 9 to 1, while hard numbers 10 or 4 pays 7 to 1.

 (i) Field Bets

-When you place a Field bet, you are wagering that either a 12, 11, 10, 9, 4, 3 or 2 will be rolled in the next dice throw.
+When you place a Field bet, you are betting that a 12, 11, 10, 9, 4, 3, or 2 will be rolled in the next dice throw.
 The betting section for Field bets sits sandwiched above the Don’t Pass Bar and Come Bar.